microsoft/vscode-docs/docs/getstarted/settings.md

   // Treat the option key as the meta key in the terminal on macOS.
   "terminal.integrated.macOptionIsMeta": false,

-  // Controls how the terminal is rendered, the options are "canvas" for the standard canvas renderer, "dom" for the fallback DOM-based renderer or "auto" which lets VS Code guess which will be best.
-This setting needs VS Code to reload in order to take effect for new terminals.
+  // Controls how the terminal is rendered, the options are "canvas" for the standard (fast) canvas renderer, "dom" for the fallback DOM-based renderer or "auto" which lets VS Code guess which will be best.
+This setting needs VS Code to reload in order to take effect.
   "terminal.integrated.rendererType": "auto",

   // Controls how terminal reacts to right click, possibilities are "default", "copyPaste", and "selectWord". "default" will show the context menu, "copyPaste" will copy when there is a selection otherwise paste, "selectWord" will select the word under the cursor and show the context menu.